mwendwa99/mtc_kitchen/README.md

 # MTC Home Kitchen

-This trial website for MTC that was built with:
+This is a trial website for MTC that was built with:
 * Vite: A fast and efficient build tool for modern web development.
 * React: A declarative, efficient, and flexible JavaScript library for building user interfaces.